felixwurst/css-responsive-cards/README.md

 # Responsive Cards in CSS
 ## Task
-Make the flipping cards responsive
+Make the flipping cards responsive.
-*For mobile-phone-users the cards should be shown above each other and have the full width*
+*For mobile-phone-users the cards should be shown above each other and have the full width.*